1. WHAT IS IT ?

 To answer this, we need to look at a specific and very important attribute of love.
 “Love is a Gift”.
 True love cannot be expected, it has no strings attached, it doesn’t barter, pander, manipulate or compromise; it is an unconditional gift.
 But when looking at business and the economy we shun such a special and important attribute love.
 We set prices and we make demands.
 We attach a lot of strings, manipulate, strategise and exploit to avoid our own feelings of fear and satisfy feelings of greed, lack of worth and scarcity.
 It is these emotions that are the driving force behind the worlds economy and look at what we have created.
 If we are really interested in loving others as a global family we have to go to the source of the problems and change the motive behind why we do what we do.
 When any organisation charges a set price they are using a technique to get people to engage their will.
 Love never manipulates people to engage their will, because your will is most beautiful when it is motivated by you.

-- Working form a place of love and not fear
+Working from a place of love and not fear

 That’s a lot of gifts!
 Alongside any attribute of love always comes truth, which in the case of business, relates to financial transparency.
 In a truly ethical business, companies operating on Gift Economy would share what their services cost to deliver, including how much all of their staff are paid and how they spend their funds.
 This transparency goes hand in hand with working by donation, more on this below.
 Transparency allows people to make an informed choice as to how they want to support and it encourages business’s to be honest about what they can do better and how they can bring more equality.
 Gift economy to me is a system that brings to the surface for everyone involved the emotional issues we have surrounding money and provides an amazing opportunity to grow in love and purify our desires.